2021-2022 Community Grant Program

 The LES PTO is happy to provide grant opportunities to the staff, students, parents, and community members of Circle Grove Preschool, Rockville Elementary School, and Broadmoor Elementary School.
-The LES PTO will began accepting grant submissions on Monday, August 3rd, 2020.
-Grants will be awarded on a first come, first serve basis until the grant funds available for the 2020-2021 school year have been distributed.
-LES PTO would like to put approximately $5000 back into our schools for this school year!
+The LES PTO will begin accepting grant submissions on Monday, August 2nd, 2021.
+Grants will be awarded on a first come, first serve basis until the grant funds available for the 2021-2022 school year have been distributed.
+LES PTO would like to put approximately $6,250 back into our schools for this school year!

 Proposals may be for projects, activities, books, equipment, exhibits, field trips, or anything that enhances the academic lives of children at one of the three Louisburg elementary schools.
 While preference is given to proposals that offer school-wide access to students, teachers and/or parents are also encouraged to submit grant requests that will benefit their individual classroom or grade level.
-Grant requests are accepted at any time between August 3rd of 2020 and May 1st of 2022, or until proceeds are used.
+Grant requests are accepted at any time between August 2nd of 2021 and May 1st of 2022, or until proceeds are used.

 Exciting news for Rockville Elementary School - USD 416!